12 Licensing

 Copyleft licenses are stricter.
 The most common copyleft license is the GPL which allows you to freely copy and modify the code for personal use, but if you publish modified versions or bundle with other code, the modified version or complete bundle must also be licensed with the GPL.

 When you look across all programming languages, permissive licenses are the most common.
 For example, a 2015 survey of GitHub repositories found that ~55% used a permissive license and ~20% used a copyleft license.
-The R community is a little different: as of 2020, my analysis (following Sean Kross’s blog post) found that ~70% of CRAN packages use a copyleft license and ~15% use a permissive license.
+The R community is rather different: as of 2022, my analysis2 found that ~70% of CRAN packages use a copyleft license and ~20% use a permissive license.
+This means licensing your R package requires a little more care than for other languages.

 12.2 Code you write

 We’ll start by talking about code that you write, and how to license it to make clear how you want people to treat it.
-In brief:
+It’s important to use a license because if you don’t, the default copyright laws apply, which means that no one is allowed to make a copy of your code without your express permission.

 If you want a permissive license so people can use your code with minimal restrictions, choose the MIT license with